Group predicts "Kate" will be top buzzword in 2012

-LOS ANGELES In 2012, buzzwords will bow to the royals with "Kate," the Duchess of Cambridge, forecast as the most-used word in the media, according to a group that surveys the English language.
+LOS ANGELES Dec 22 In 2012, buzzwords will bow to the British royals with "Kate," the Duchess of Cambridge, forecast as the most-used word in the media, according to a group that surveys the English language.

-The Texas-based Global Language Monitor on Thursday said several factors will keep Catherine, Duchess of Cambridge, in the news after her widely-watched wedding earlier this year to Prince William.

 People will see "Kate" used extensively if she becomes pregnant, said Paul Payack, president of the group.
 And even if she doesn't, the 2012 Olympics in London should heighten her exposure because she will serve as an ambassador to the games.